lenilsonjr/Blog/content/moving.md

 My next destination after Petrolina depends on how good I can perform in the coming months.
 If I have enough money saved and/or enough MRR, I'll have the confidence to move.
 Maybe [Belo Horizonte](https://en.wikipedia.org/wiki/Belo_Horizonte), maybe [Buenos Aires](https://en.wikipedia.org/wiki/Buenos_Aires), maybe [Santiago](https://en.wikipedia.org/wiki/Santiago), everything is possible.

-Actually, is more about _feeling secure_ to make such a move than about the money itself.
+Actually, it's more about _feeling secure_ to make such a move than about the money itself.
 I'm pretty sure I could sustain a minimal lifestyle in another country with my current network of contracts, but maybe it would be too much pain without savings or recurring income.

-I'll probably figure all this stuff out in six or eight months, so sit tight with me.
+I'll probably figure out all this stuff in the next six or eight months, so sit tight with me.
 It's going to be funnnnn.